psychemedia/island-storynotes/michael_morey_and_james_dove.md

 ```

-The following account of events of 1735/6 involving Michal Morey and James Dove was originally inspired by __For Rooks and Ravens: The Execution of Michal Morey__, Kenneh S. Phillips, IW Museum Publication No. 4, and is how I originally recounted it, *as a local historical account*, to the Island Storytellers story circle. *I have also told the tale in various other forms several times since.*
+The following account of events of 1735/6 involving Michal Morey and James Dove was originally inspired by __For Rooks and Ravens: The Execution of Michal Morey__, Kenneth S. Phillips, IW Museum Publication No. 4, and is how I originally recounted it, *as a local historical account*, to the Island Storytellers story circle. *I have also told the tale in various other forms several times since.*

 ```{admonition} Micah Morey's Tale
 :class: dropdown